Results & Photos

 According to The National Parks and Wildlife Services SA (2022) the three nations connected to Para Wirra are the Peramangk, Ngadjuri and Kaurna nations.
 The name Para Wirra is translated from the Kaurna language, ‘Para’ (really Pari) means river, creek or gully.
 ‘Wirra’ means forest.
 Therefore, Para Wirra is the forest where a waterway flows.
 To learn more about Para Wirra Conservation Park visit National Parks and Wildlife Services SA website.

-All three courses take participants through the Barossa Goldfields and past the historical Bowden Cottage.
+The medium and long courses take participants through the Barossa Goldfields and past the historical Bowden Cottage.
 Runners will also travel along the Devil’s Nose Track and around the beautiful lake.
 The courses include some challenging climbs, wide fire tracks mixed with lots of glorious single trails, technical sections, and if we are lucky, a few small creek crossings.

 - Magnificent scenery

 - Three course distances

 - Medals for the first three male and female runners in each event